Caleb Lawson begins his ninth season as a full-time assistant men’s basketball coach and 11th overall at Washington

 Lawson was promoted to a full-time assistant coach on May 4, 2009, after spending two seasons as a part-time assistant.
-He also is in his second year of serving as the travel coordinator for the Department of Athletics.
+He also is in his third year of serving as the travel coordinator for the Department of Athletics.

 Lawson was a part-time assistant during the 2008-09 season after spending the 2007-08 season as a graduate assistant coach at Division I Austin Peay State University.

 The Governors posted a 24-10 overall record, won the Ohio Valley Conference (OVC) Tournament Championship, and advanced to the NCAA Tournament.
 He was also an part-time assistant coach at WashU during the 2006-07 season.

 Lawson also spent three years as an assistant coach at Maryville University, winning two St. Louis Intercollegiate Athletic Conference (SLIAC) Tournament Championships and participating in two NCAA Tournaments.

 Lawson graduated with a bachelor’s degree in history from Maryville University in 2007, and a master’s degree in sports and wellness leadership from Austin Peay in 2008.